algorandfoundation/specs/dev/ledger.md

  - The _genesis hash_ $\GenesisHash$ of the ledger for which this transaction is valid.
 The $\GenesisHash$ is required.

+ - The _group_ $grp$, an optional 32-byte hash whose meaning is described in the [Transaction Groups][Transaction Groups] section below.

  - The _note_ $N$, a sequence of bytes with length at most $N_{\max}$ which contains arbitrary data.

 A payment transaction additionally has the following fields: